 There are also funds available for students to carry out overseas institutional visits and internships.
 Further details of these can be found on the South Coast DTP website.

 The deadline for applications to University of Brighton pre-approved SCDTP projects and for general applications to the SCDTP from students wishing to submit their own project ideas is 16.00 on Friday 12 January 2018.
 Interviews will take place week beginning 22 January.
 A further funding application is also required to the SCDTP and the deadline is 23.59 on Wednesday 31 January.
 We will support you in your funding application.

 Make sure that you meet the entry requirements before making your application, and have read all of our advice about finding a research supervisor, writing your research proposal and making an application on the following tabs.
 You should apply by the deadline.

 Applicants for pre-approved SCDTP projects can find details of the supervisors using the project links above.
-Applicants wishing to submit their own project ideas as a general application are required to identify potential supervisors from our College of Social Science Research Centres in the first instance (see key facts links above).
+Applicants wishing to submit their own project ideas as a general application are required to identify potential supervisors from our social science research centres in the first instance (see key facts links above).
 If you need help to find a potential supervisor, you can send a summary of your project or your area of interest to us through the enquiry form below.

 There is no requirement for you to prepare a research proposal for these awards.
 However, it is essential you submit a personal statement (maximum 500) words.
 This should include: